AdvancedHybridNo New Dates

 Course Overview

-The Berkeley Psychedelic Facilitation Certificate Program ran from 2022 to 2025 through UC Berkeley’s Center for the Science of Psychedelics in partnership with the University of California, Berkeley School of Education.
-The page preserves the program’s history and states that it is no longer actively updated as of July 1, 2025.
-The program was designed for advanced religious, spiritual care, and healthcare professionals working in areas such as chaplaincy, ministry, medicine, nursing, mental health counseling, psychology, psychiatry, and social work, as well as people trained in traditional plant medicine lineages.
-It emphasized safe, legal, culturally sensitive psychedelic care, with focus on spiritual care, ancestral traditions, equity, access, ethics, and sociocultural context.
+The Berkeley Psychedelic Facilitation Certificate Program ran from 2022 to 2025 as an interdisciplinary training program incubated by UC Berkeley’s Center for the Science of Psychedelics in partnership with the Berkeley School of Education.
+The page states that its history is preserved and will no longer be actively updated, effective July 1, 2025.
+The program was designed for advanced religious, spiritual care, and healthcare professionals, including people working in chaplaincy, ministry, medicine, nursing, mental health counseling, psychology, psychiatry, and social work, as well as practitioners trained in traditional plant medicine lineages.
+It also offered financial assistance to qualified applicants from historically underserved communities and those committed to serving them.
 The nine-month, 200-hour program included 160 instructional hours delivered mostly in person across seven three- to five-day modules, plus monthly online small-group meetings and JEDI panels.
-An optional 40-hour hands-on practicum was available for some licensure pathways, and financial assistance was offered to qualified applicants from historically underserved communities.
+An optional 40-hour hands-on practicum was available for students pursuing licensure as psilocybin facilitators in Oregon or Colorado.

 Who is this for?